Zelenskiy Says Putin Aiming To Regain Kursk Territory Before Trump Takes Office

 Putin has sent tens of thousands of Russian troops to Kursk who are mounting wave after wave of counterattacks, a source on Ukraine's General Staff said.
 Russia has regained about 800 square kilometers in Kursk or about 40 percent of the territory Ukraine seized, the source said.

-Zelenskiy said that Russia is suffering losses in Kursk that he has not experienced to date.
-Russia was losing as many as 1,500 troops a day to injury and death last month, the most since the war began, Ukrainian and Western officials said.
+Zelenskiy said that Ukrainian troops are inflicting large-scale losses on Russian forces in Kursk.
+Russia has recently been losing as many as 1,500 troops a day to injury and death across the entire theater of the war, the most since the invasion began in February 2022, Ukrainian and Western officials said.

 “Russia hasn’t suffered such losses as it is now suffering in Kursk,” Zelenskiy said.